jmkendallbar/SleepAtSea/data/README.md

         `02_02_AdultFemaleData_DailySleepEstimates_wide_goodtracks.csv` - Wide format observations of each day for deployments with tracks of sufficient quality to be included in geospatial sleep analysis.
 Activity labels are now in individual columns (compared with long format above).
         <details>
         <summary> Column descriptions. </summary>

+        *Missing values:* Missing values are represented by `NA` when data were not available.

         - Columns:
           - **TOPPID** - unique identifier for each instrument deployment